Best water filters for hard water: buyers guide

 Want to reduce limescale in your kettle and coffee machine

-Don’t need a full-house softener
+Don’t want a full-house softener

 If that’s you — keep reading.